AIxRead

 Pronunciation of 'Digitalis'

-The word 'Digitalis' has its origins in Latin and refers to a genus of plants commonly known as foxgloves.
-It is also used in medicine for heart-related treatments.
-The pronunciation in English is 'ˌdɪdʒɪˈteɪlɪs' or 'ˌdɪdʒɪˈtælɪs', depending on the context.
+The word 'Digitalis' is pronounced differently depending on its usage.
+In English, it refers to a genus of plants commonly known as foxgloves, or to the drug derived from these plants used to treat heart conditions.
+The pronunciation in English is 'ˌdɪdʒɪˈteɪlɪs' or 'ˌdɪdʒɪˈtælɪs'.

 Word Origin